All information about the Capital One Savor Cash Rewards Credit Card has been collected independently by Clark Howard Inc.

-If you are the type of person who eating, drinking and things like movies and concerts, the Capital One® Savor® Rewards card may be worth adding to your wallet.
+If you are the type of person who eating, drinking and things like movies and concerts, the Capital One Savor Cash Rewards Credit Card may be worth adding to your wallet.

-That’s because this cash back card focuses on rewards for spending on things like dining and entertainment.
-Each of those categories qualifies for 4% cash back with this card, to go along with a 2% cash back reward at grocery stores.
+That’s because this cash back card focuses on rewards for spending on things like dining, entertainment and streaming.
+Each of those categories qualifies for 4% cash back with this card, to go along with a 3% cash back reward at grocery stores.

-The card does carry a $95 annual fee, but that is waived for the first year for new cardmembers.
-It also comes with a welcome bonus opportunity of $300 if you spend $3,000 during the first three months of card membership.
+The card does carry a $95 annual fee, but it also comes with a welcome offer $300 after spending $3,000 in purchases during the first three months of the account opening.

 Table of Contents

-- What Is the Capital One Savor Rewards Card?
+- What Is the Capital One Savor Cash Rewards Credit Card?